nasa/stitchee/README.md

 ## Getting started, with poetry

 1. Follow the instructions for installing `poetry` [here](https://python-poetry.org/docs/).
-2. Install `bumblebee`, with its dependencies, by running the following from the repository directory:
+2. Install `stitchee`, with its dependencies, by running the following from the repository directory:

 ```shell
 poetry install
 ```

-## How to test `bumblebee` locally
+## How to test `stitchee` locally

 ```shell
 poetry run pytest tests/